Is it possible to restore an old golf course while preparing it to host a future major championship? Gil Hanse, for one, is trying.

 A championship history

 In the mid-1930s, the Depression battered Oklahoma.
 Oil prices plummeted, thousands lost their jobs, and a series of dust storms ravaged the region’s agriculture.
-It was remarkable, then, that in 1934 a group of citizens in Tulsa raised $140,000 for a new country club.
+So it was remarkable that in 1934 a group of citizens in Tulsa managed to raise $140,000 for a new country club.
 A local oil baron, Waite Phillips, donated a rolling tract of land south of the city and urged investors to hire the region’s finest golf architect, Perry Maxwell.